 - uses just a few pantry ingredients

-- easy to throw together
+- easy to throw together like this Busy Day Soup

-- easily customizable
+- easily customizable like chicken salad

-Pears – The beauty of this recipe is that it uses canned peaches.
+Pears – The beauty of this pear salad recipe is that it uses canned peaches.
 A small can has 4-6 pear halves so if you need more you can get a bigger can or multiple cans.

 I like to use the pears in light syrup or water.